 18. I Earned My Chartered Accountancy While Working Full-Time

 On graduating, I immediately enrolled in CA-Intermediate (equivalent to CA-IPCC as of today).
 I prepared for the exams and passed in Nov’04.
 After finishing my articles, I began working as a Company Secretary in Kolkata.

 Because I was already a qualified CS, I never felt compelled to sit for the CA Final exams (the final exam in the CA course, consisting of Group 1 and Group 2), but I always wished I could finish CA.

 Days and years passed, and I got married and shifted my base to Nagpur City.

-Around April’12, my wife requested me to appear for CA Final exams again.I was reluctant to cite hectic office work, travel, and my daughter growing up.
+My wife requested that I retake the CA Final exams in April 2012.I was reluctant to cite hectic office work, travel, and my daughter growing up.
 On her insistence, I filled out the exam forms for CA Final in Nov’12.

-I cleared CA at the age of 34 and CMA at 36 while working at a full-time job.
+I cleared CA at the age of 34 and CMA at 36 while working a full-time job.

 Does failure in exams mean you will be a failure in life?
 Surely NOT.

 Most of my friends had already qualified as CAs and were working for MNCs, Big 4s, and other reputable firms, whereas I was only earning INR 8K per month.